iadeelzafar/GitDiary/README.md

 **Cherry-pick:**

-If you've once commit out of sync, you can get it back into sync using cherry-pick.
+If you've one commit out of sync, you can get it back into sync using cherry-pick.
+For example, you checked into a commit and then made some changes and committed.
+Now, this new commit will be out of sync.
+To get it into sync with the `HEAD`, use this.

 ```git cherry-pick <commit>```